 Differentiation from distinctiveness and authenticity (400)

 In the following, we briefly discuss the demarcation of the proposed naturalness definitions from two established concepts in perception research, starting with distinctiveness.
 Distinctiveness, as opposed to typicality, has been defined as the degree to with faces or voices stick out due to rare or unusual features (Quelle).
 According to face or voice space models, individual instances are represented along multiple perceptual dimensions and they appear as distinctive if they deviate substantially from a central tendency or norm in that space (Quelle).
 Our deviation-based definition of naturalness is closely related to the concept of distinctiveness, as both share two critical features, a norm/reference and a deviation.
-Therefore, we would assume that they are correlated.
 However, we understand distinctiveness as a much broader term which captures many forms of perceptual deviations beyond naturalness.
 Thus, we assumed that unnatural voices would always be perceived as somewhat distinctive, but natural voice can b distinct or typical.
 Impressions of human-based naturalness, however, could potentially be quite independent from impressions of distinctiveness, e.g. a person who is very accustomed with a smart-speaker device may not rate synthetic voices as very distinctive but still clearly non-human.
 In that vein, the link between distinctiveness and naturalness may not primarily be a conceptual but an empirical matter.

 The other concept that deserves particular consideration is authenticity.
 When prompted for synonyms of naturalness, this was ChatGPT´s first reply (Figure 1 B), which serves only to suggest a semantic link between these two terms in openly accessible online sources.
 In the scientific literature, however, authenticity is an established concept with a somewhat different meaning.
 Importantly, instead of the holistic impression of voices, it usually targets specific voice cues.
 Emotional authenticity, for example, refers to the distinction between a posed and a “real” or spontaneous emotional expression, which leads to differential behavioral and neural outcomes [53–55].
 In the context of voice cloning and the now very prevalent danger of spoofing, identity authenticity is assessed with regard to a specific speaker (Quelle).
 Likewise, voice gender cues can be rated for gender authenticity, which is closely related to judgement of gender conformity [56,57].
 In principle, it can be argued that authenticity is just a special form of deviation-based naturalness, with a more specific reference.
 E.g. “Does this sound like a natural voice?” is converted into “does this sound like a natural emotional expression?”.
 However, since these are two very different research questions, we tend to keeping the concepts of naturalness and authenticity rather separate.